SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Commissioning_Get_Started.md

 other areas available:

--   `/sbnd/app/users/$USER/`: Here you should store your software (if this directory doesn\'t exist, you can create it with `mkdir /sbnd/app/users/$USER`).
+-   `/sbnd/app/users/$USER/`: Here you should store your software (if this directory doesn't exist, you can create it with `mkdir /sbnd/app/users/$USER`).
--   `/sbnd/data/users/$USER/`: Here you should store your files (if this directory doesn\'t exist, you can create it with `mkdir /sbnd/data/users/$USER`).\
+-   `/sbnd/data/users/$USER/`: Here you should store your files (if this directory doesn't exist, you can create it with `mkdir /sbnd/data/users/$USER`).
     Remember that the `app` area has limited disk space, so please do not store any data file there, but only the code you need.